Dave-team/Knowledge-base/Productivity.md

 # Productivity

 ## Principles
--	Do as little as needed, not as much as possible o	Working on the wrong thing is the worst waste of all Focus on most important tasks and cut the rest
+- Do as little as needed, not as much as possible
+- Working on the wrong thing is the worst waste of all
+- Focus on most important tasks and cut the rest
 - Think harder about what to spend time on and about what to actually work on
 - What 20% generates 80% of the outcome, but also: what 80% is mostly useless?
 - Learn to say no – that will get you the most done in the long term, which matters most
 - Listen to your body and mind.
 Rest and take a step back when it's needed

 ## Process
 - Planning in the morning: